UPPMAX/NAISS_Slurm/docs/jobscripts.md

 ## OpenMP and shared memory programming

 Shared memory programming is a parallel programming model associated with threads.
 You start a LINUX/UNIX process, which spawns threads.
 The memory of the process can be accessed by all the threads.
 The threads are typically placed on and often bound to different logical or physical cores of a single hardware node.
 The number of cores available on a node limits the number of threads one can reasonably start on a node.
 In shared memory programming it is typically not possible to utilise cores from different nodes.
+All cores need to be in the same node.
 The aim of spawning threads is to speed up the calculation to achieve a fast time to solution.

 OpenMP is an API widely used in scientific computing to facilitate shared memory programming.
-The behaviour of some applications utilising a diffent API to facilitate shared memory programming, can often be controlled in a SLURM script by  OpenMP environment variables.
+The behaviour of an application utilising OpenMP can be controlled by a number of environment variables.
+Even the behaviour of many applications utilising a diffent API to facilitate shared memory programming, can be controlled by OpenMP environment variables.

 When executing shared memory applications, unless there is a suitable default, one may need to ensure that only one task is used.
 This can be done by using the `-n` option of SLURM, e.g. having a line: